 - Spectrum (formerly the Stanford Center for Clinical and Translational Education and Research)

-- Stanford Institute for Chemical Biology serves to strengthen the chemical foundations of biomedical science and to accelerate molecular discoveries that transform human health.
+- Stanford Chemistry, Engineering & Medicine for Human Health (ChEM-H) serves to strengthen the chemical foundations of biomedical science and to accelerate molecular discoveries that transform human health

 The following Stanford research facilities report administratively to the Vice Provost and Dean of Research: